sadab-halim/Interview-Questions/DBMS/README.md

 ## Closure of an Attribute Set:
 The set of all those attributes which can be functionally determined from an attribute set is called a closure of that attribute set.

-## Keys
+## Keys ✅
 A key is a set of attributes that can identify each tuple uniquely in the given relation.

 ## Types of Keys:
-- **Super Key** - A superkey is a set of attributes that can identify each tuple uniquely in the given relation.
-A super key may consist of any number of attributes.
+- **Super Key**
+   - A super key is a set of single and multiple key attributes which is used to identify records in a table.
+   - The super key is a superset of the candidate key.

-- **Candidate Key** - A set of minimal attribute(s) that can identify each tuple uniquely in the given relation is called a candidate key.
+- **Candidate Key**
+   - A set of minimal attribute(s) that can identify each tuple uniquely in the given relation is called a candidate key.
+   - The value of the candidate key field must be unique and always be not NULL for every tuple.
+   - There can be more than one candidate key in a table or a relation.
+   - Removing any field from the candidate key fails in identifying each record uniquely.

-- **Primary Key** - A primary key is a candidate key that the database designer selects while designing the database.
-Primary Keys are unique and NOT NULL.
+- **Primary Key**
+   - A primary key is a set of fields in a database table that uniquely identifies each record in that table.
+The value of the primary key cannot be NULL.
+   - A table is allowed to have only one primary key
+   - The value of a primary key field should always be unique.

-- **Alternate Key** - Candidate keys that are left unimplemented or unused after implementing the primary key are called as alternate keys.
+- **Alternate Key**
+   - Those keys which are not selected as the primary key from the candidate keys are called as the alternate keys.
-- **Foreign Key** - An attribute ‘X’ is called as a foreign key to some other attribute ‘Y’ when its values are dependent on the values of attribute ‘Y’.
-The relation in which attribute ‘Y’ is present is called as the referenced relation.
-The relation in which attribute ‘X’ is present is called as the referencing relation.
-- **Composite Key** - A primary key composed of multiple attributes and not just a single attribute is called a composite key.
+   - These keys are also known as the secondary keys.

+- **Foreign Key**
+   - A foreign key is an attribute in one table that acts as a primary key in another table.
+   - The foreign key is useful for establishing the relationship between two tables in a database.

+- **Composite Key**
+   - A composite key is a key which is a combination of two or more fields (attributes) that uniquely identify each record in the table.

-- **Unique Key** - It is unique for all the records of the table.
+- **Unique Key**
+   - It is unique for all the records of the table.
 Once assigned, its value cannot be changed i.e. it is non-updatable.
-It may have a NULL value.
+   - It may have a NULL value.

 ## Functional Dependency:
 In any relation, a functional dependency α → β holds if- Two tuples having same value of attribute α also have same value for attribute β.